 Research

 The purpose of the Aging and Immune Restoration Lab is to understand the cellular and molecular mechanisms that drive declining immune function with age.
-The research goal is to identify therapeutic targets for the improvement of treatment outcomes for aging immune systems.
+The research goal is to identify therapeutic targets to improve treatment outcomes for aging immune systems.

 Lymph node stromal support of naive T cells